vtx-anton-chashchin/single-spa-cancel-nav/README.md

   All of them routes to the pathname `/planets/b` using HTML Anchor or React Router

-6. See that despite navigation is blocked we have been navigated to the `planets/b`
+6. See that despite navigation is blocked we have been navigated to the `planets/b` and there are multiply logs of like `Cancel navigation WITHOUT comparison of url` in a console
 7. Back to the `/planets/a` by any preferred way and repeat this checklist again with a different type of link/button in case 5

 **Expected behavior: When navigation is blocked we cant navigate to the `/planets/b`**